What is Denture Stomatitis and How Do You Treat It?

 How Is Denture Stomatitis Treated?

-Primary denture stomatitis treatment involves the removal of dentures while sleeping and thorough cleaning of the dental appliances using a mechanical means to completely eliminate plaque and debris build-up.
+Primary denture stomatitis treatment involves the removal of dentures while sleeping and thorough cleaning of the dental appliances using mechanical means to completely eliminate plaque and debris build-up.
+Your dentist can clean, polish, and glaze your dentures to prevent microorganisms from contaminating the appliance.

 For long-standing cases of denture stomatitis, the dentist may prescribe topical antifungal medications to apply to the denture-fitting surface and the oral mucosa.
-Oral antifungals can offer temporary relief of symptoms and reduce fungal count, providing an environment for the tissue to heal.
+Oral antifungals, such as nystatin or miconazole, can offer temporary relief of symptoms and reduce fungal count, providing an environment for the tissue to heal.

 Are There Early Signs of Denture-Related Stomatitis?